Glittery phone cases are leaking some type of substance that causes chemical burns.

 Claimants have been coming forward with similar stories for at least a year, and all of their injuries seem to be linked to phone cases containin glitter suspended in gel, but the cases carry no warnings that they contain potentially dangerous chemicals.
 We reached out to the phone cases’ manufacturers for comment.

-Update: On 2 August 2017, media outlets reported that manufacturer MixBin Electronics recalled approximately a quarter of a million phone cases with suspended glitter after 24 reports of leakage and burns were lodged:
+On 2 August 2017, news outlets reported that manufacturer MixBin Electronics recalled approximately a quarter of a million phone cases with suspended glitter after 24 reports of leakage and burns were lodged:

 Nearly 275,000 iPhone cases that contain glitter suspended in liquid are being recalled after reports of leakage that caused burns and skin irritation.